Tesla Model X vs Tesla Model S drag race screencapEnlarge Photo

 Tesla uses over-the-air software updates to quickly add new features to its electric cars, or to correct problems without the need for customers to bring their cars to service centers.

-The software in question is said to limit the number of times Launch Mode can be used with specific battery packs, reducing performance once a limit determined by Tesla is reached.
+But one apparent software update rankled more than a few Tesla owners: it limits the number of times Launch Mode can be used with specific battery packs, reducing performance once a limit determined by Tesla is reached.

 The Launch Mode limit was first mentioned on the Tesla Motors Club forum by user Ingineer, who is known to have extensive access to the software in his Model S.